TAMU-ESP/WPINN/README.md

 ```
 data\
-├── example_data.pkl            # Contains example data with added noise used in notebook analysis
+├── example_data.pkl            # Contains example data with added realistic noise used in notebook analysis
 └── simulated_2E_PDP.zip        # Contains simulated data with parameter values for the 2E Windkessel

 models\